Russell Wilson continues to impress teammates and fans at training camp

 "And we’ve got the guy who’s one of the most clutch to ever play," Marshall said.

-The Broncos and all their observers and fans – and Marshall, who did use the pronoun, “we,” -- have now had two weeks of training camp with Russell Wilson.
+The Broncos and all their observers and fans – and Marshall, who did use the pronoun, “we,” -- have now had two weeks of training camp at UCHealth Training Center with Russell Wilson.
 The excitement is often palpable, even if it hasn’t always been perfect.
 Wilson hasn’t hit every throw.
 The ball doesn’t always come out as quick as Nathaniel Hackett’s offensive system wants it to.

 But where Wilson has been almost unfailingly impressive is during the clutch situations.
 The end-of-practice, 2-minute drills.
-The situation Saturday was game tied, 1:42 remaining, ball on the Broncos’ offense’s own 35 yard line.
+The situation Saturday was stifling heat, a berm gathering of 4,705, game tied, 1:42 remaining, ball on the Broncos’ offense’s own 35 yard line.
 On third-and-5, Wilson connected with Brandon Johnson for a 35-yard gain setting up first and 10 at the Denver D’s 25.
 A first down later, there would be a short field goal for the lead at the buzzer.

 Two days ago, facing third-and-15 and down 14-10, Wilson on three consecutive pass attempts hit Jerry Jeudy for 11 yards, Courtland Sutton for 34 on a fourth-and-4 heave, and Trey Quinn for an 18-yard touchdown.
 Ballgame.